MohandTurke2002/ProjectDashboard/README.md

 # ProjectDashboard
-this poroject is dashbosrd control with (html pugjs css scss bootstrab javascribt jquery)
+this poroject is dashbosrd control with (html, pugjs, css, scss, bootstrab, & some of javascribt)